eqNj/eqN-PD2-Filter/README.md

 Mostly more LLD refinements...
 [1.8.8]

 ## 1.9.0 - (Season 10)

-Added a 'Specialized-SSF' filter version.

-I've removed all of the 'LLD' information from the SSF filter version.
-It will still include any prevalent lines for leveling.

 Made it so the Gold pile rules for the Medium filter level also apply to the Relaxed filter level after character level 75.